eacooper/real-vs-AI-video/README.md

 | `is_mobile` | Boolean indicator derived from `device_type` for whether the device was mobile |

 # Analysis code
-The Matlab script called "run_analyses" can be used to reproduce all tables and figures
+The Matlab script called "run_analyses" can be used to reproduce all tables and figures.
+This script optionally calls "fit_model" to run the logistic regression models reported in the paper.
+All analyses were performed in Matlab 2025b, and require the Statistics and Machine Learning Toolbox and the Text Analytics Toolbox.